 Visual art, by professional artists and MCC students, is on display throughout the campus.
 The Hans Weiss Newspace Gallery, located in the SBM Charitable Foundation Building, hosts monthly exhibitions of work by local and international artists, both acclaimed and emerging.
 Additionally, student art and pieces from outside artists are continually on display throughout the campus.
 Each fall, the Visual Fine Arts faculty participate in a faculty art show in the gallery.
-For additional information on the visual art on display at campus, please contact Susan Classen-Sullivan.
+For additional information on the visual art on display at campus, please contact Maura O’Connor.

-The Continuing Education Division administers an extensive credit-free program.
-Each semester more than 300 credit-free courses are offered for career and personal development, cultural enrichment, and contemporary living.
+The Continuing Education Division administers an extensive non-credit program.
+Each semester more than 300 non-credit courses are offered for workforce development, career training and personal enrichment.
 Most courses meet one or two evenings per week.
 College faculty and staff may be eligible for reduced rates.
-For more information, contact the Continuing Education division at 860-512-2800.
+For more information, contact the Continuing Education division at CEinfo@manchestercc.edu or view our catalogs.

 Cultural Diversity Festival

 Each April, MCC hosts its annual Cultural Diversity Festival in the college quadrangle to wrap-up Diversity Week.
 The festival features a variety of performances and exhibitions, including music, literature, poetry, film and dance.
 Food, arts, crafts and cultural displays also play a part in the day’s events.
 Faculty and staff are encouraged to participate in the day’s events, either as volunteers or performers.
-For additional information or to take part in the festival, contact Student Activities in the Student Services Center, L155, call at 860-512-3327 or visit us on the web.
+For additional information or to take part in the festival, contact Student Activities in the Student Services Center, L155, or call 860-512-3327.

 Throughout the year, MCC sponsors a wide variety of cultural programs.
 Musicians, authors, speakers, poets and actors appear on campus to present examples of the diversity and richness within our culture.
 Programs include dinner theatres, poetry readings and professional dance performances.